astropy/astroquery/docs/xmm_newton/xmm_newton.rst

 This will show the column details of the table 'v_all_observations' in XSA TAP service in the XMM-Newton Science Archive.
 The parameters available are:

-	table_name : string, mandatory, default None
+	table_name : string
-		table name of which, columns will be returned
+		table name of which, columns will be returned, mandatory, default None

+	only_names : bool
-	only_names : bool, TAP+ only, optional, default 'False' True to load table names only
+		TAP+ only, true to load table names only, optional, default 'False'

-	verbose : bool, optional, default 'False'
+	verbose : bool
-		flag to display information about the process
+		flag to display information about the process, optional, default 'False'

 Reference/API